avehtari/BDA_course_Aalto/slides/BDA_lecture_3.typ

 #m.steps.reveal[
 - Formally, it's an infinite-dimensional multivariate normal - any finite set of function values, $f(x_1), ..., f(x_n)$, is jointly normal.
-- In practice we only ever evaluate a function at *finitely* many points, so we only ever need this finite-Multivariate normal
+- In practice we only ever evaluate a function at *finitely* many points -> Multivariate normal
 - Some nice theoretical properties and many models can be seen as  as special cases of Gaussian processes.
-- Used for regression/classification when you want a flexible, non-parametric function with built-in uncertainty.
+- More about GPs
+  - See #link("https://gaussianprocess.org/gpml/")[Gaussian Processes for Machine Learning]
+  - GPs in BDA3 Chapter 21
+  - Other courses in Aalto.
 ]